 Do You Offer Wilderness Therapy And How Does It Work?

-While we do not offer Wilderness Therapy, we do offer outdoor and recreational therapy incorporating hiking, rock-climbing, and backpacking to challenge individuals to become the confident person they know they can be.
+While we do not offer Wilderness Therapy, we do offer outdoor and recreational therapy incorporating hiking, and backpacking to challenge individuals to become the confident person they know they can be.
 This helps with identifying internal behavior patterns, beliefs, emotions, and core issues, while providing opportunities for learning in the areas of leadership, communication, and problem-solving skills.

 What If The 12 Steps Aren't My Cup of Tea?

 No problem.
 The 12 Steps is just one of many tools available to us at Decision Point and we firmly believe in finding the tools that best suit the individual.
 We’ll expose you to the 12 Steps of A.A. the way they were meant to be presented, but we’ll also introduce you to solid therapeutic alternatives if you desire.

 Can I Afford Treatment?

 Thanks to insurance plans and financing options, more people than ever before are able to receive the treatment they need.
 When you call our Admissions Team, they will leave no stone unturned in finding ways for you to obtain treatment including setting up a payment plan that meets your needs.
 You can even verify your insurance coverage here.